 Legal-aid groups, which tend to be private, nonprofit agencies, offer legal services to disadvantaged people.
 Lawyers and law firms found here aim to help poor people and other minorities with limited access to legal services.

 The civil and criminal cases that public interest lawyers (PBLs) focus on include:

 - Illegal discrimination

 - Domestic violence

-Occasionally, these lawyers may seek to change laws to improve society as a whole.
+Occasionally, these lawyers may represent clients who seek to change laws to improve society as a whole.
 While public interest lawyers are a vital resource to help people, the salary for these lawyers is minimal.
 Nonprofit organizations often struggle to maintain funding to assist people in need.
 This is why these organizations provide internships to students and those who recently graduated law school to offer hands-on legal experiences.

 Median Entry-level Salaries for PBLs: less than $43,000